 We have learnt so much about Europe and how the scenery is so beautiful.
 We have explored little known places that have captivated us; places such as the west coast of Norway, the frozen lakes of Sweden and the mountains of Spain.
 We have met like minded people who have realised that life is about the places you see and the people you meet rather than the material things that you can buy.

 So, why have we come back you might ask?
-Well, family commitments have become a priority, but we still intend to use our motorhome to explore the UK and to carry on exploring Europe.
+Well, family commitments have become a priority.
+Wonderful grand children came along!
+We still intend to use our motorhome to explore the UK and to carry on exploring Europe.
 The more we have seen of Europe the more we realise how huge the area is and how much there is to see.

 Where are our favourite places in Europe?